-As at 31 December 2019 and 31 December 2018, amounts due from related parties were not impaired.
+As at 31 December 2021 and 31 December 2020, amounts due from related parties were not impaired.
 The impairment assessment is undertaken each financial year through examining the financial position of the related parties and the market in which the related party operates.

-25 Leases
+26 Leases

-(a) Leases as lessee (IFRS 16)
+(a) As lessee

 The Group leases office premises.
-The leases typically run for a period of one year, with an option to renew the lease after that date.
+The leases typically run for a period of three years, with an option to renew the lease after that date.
 The management of the Group intends to lease the office premises till December 2023.
 Lease payments are renegotiated every three years to reflect market rentals.